Date:

 Phil Taylor

 Lemmy and the drummer Phil Taylor worked together just flawlessly!
 The latter is to be commended: he perfectly maintains the rhythm and driving tempo of the song, creating the perfect atmosphere for Lemmy and his bass...
 Years later, the track became a true classic of the time and genre, and many cool rock bands, including Metallica, recorded their own covers of it.
 "Overkill.".
-But of course, to surpass the original, and even when it comes to Lemmy and his Motörhead band, seems simply impossible....
+But of course, surpassing the original, and even more so when it comes to Lemmy and his Motörhead band, seems simply impossible....

 Rush - Tom Sawyer (1981)